Canon 600D vs Panasonic GH5s

 Studio photographers will appreciate that the Panasonic GH5s (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 600D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon 600D better than the Panasonic GH5s or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.